biojava/biojava.github.io/wiki/BioJava:CookBook3:SupportedProtMod.md

 The protmod maintains a registry of supported protein modifications.
 The list of protein modifications contained in the XML file will be automatically loaded.
-You can [ define and add a new protein modification](AddProtMod "wikilink") if it has not been defined in the XML file.
+You can [ define and add a new protein modification](BioJava:CookBook3:AddProtMod "wikilink") if it has not been defined in the XML file.
 From the protein modification registry, a user can retrieve

 -   all protein modifications,
 -   a protein modification by ID,